Raspberry Pi IoT: The Best Project to get started with IoT ! Pt 1

 What this code does:

-For finishing up the raspberry pi IoT project, the next steps to build the android application (or download the project files for it) and to connect it to the server, refer to Part 2 of this tutorial: https://diyhacking.com/best-raspberry-pi-iot-android/
+To finish up this Raspberry Pi IoT project, the next steps to build the Android application (or download the project files for it) and to connect it to the server, refer to Part 2 of this tutorial: https://diyhacking.com/best-raspberry-pi-iot-android/

 Submitted by Vaibhav Mathur and Aradhana Kumar